 I tried to get by this issue using x360ce, but this is a fickle beast already when run natively on Windows; even more so in WINE.
-But what worked really well for me was dumbxinputemu.
+What worked really well for me was dumbxinputemu.
 Sometimes dumb things are the best.

-To use it, determine if you’re running a 64-bit or a 32-bit WINE for the particular game you’re playing, then copy the matching
+To use it, determine if you’re running a 64-bit or a 32-bit game, then copy at least the matching

 xinput1_3.dll from the latest release to the same directory as the game’s binaries.
-So if you’re trying a Steam game inside WINE, that’s probably somewhere inside Steam/steamapps/common.
+In the case of Steam, that’s probably somewhere inside Steam/steamapps/common.
 Then make sure your WINE is set to prefer the native version of the DLL via winecfg:

 In the “New override for library” dropdown select “xinput1_3”, then “Edit…” that entry to set it to “native” only.
 If you have a very new game, you might need to do repeat all these steps for